Keeping the Software on Your Ubuntu Server Up to Date

 sudo apt-get update

-Congratulations, you’re now using the Xeriom Ubuntu package mirror.
+You’re now using the Xeriom package mirror.

 Upgrading installed software